LassoSoft/LassoGuide/lasso_guide_source/operations/files.rst

    These two methods attempt to move or copy the file to a new location or fail trying.
 The overwrite parameter indicates that if the destination file already exists the method should fail.
-Setting overwrite to "true" will have it replace the existing file with the file referenced by the file object.
+Setting overwrite to ``true`` will have it replace the existing file with the file referenced by the file object.

 Other File Operations